jaruary/microservice/README.md

 ```

 ### Build and Run
 To simply build and run the project, execute the `make-run.sh` script within a terminal window from the root of your project directory.
-It will build and run everything you need to start the service
+It will build and run everything you need to start the service.
 ```
 cd $HOME/MicroServiceProject; \
 ./make-run.sh